Monday 02 September 2013

 The Premier League will then advise the club if the player is registered or not and whether the signing is pending further to the receipt of additional documentation, for example; international clearance or an amendment.
 This check is completed straightaway because clubs want to know as soon as possible whether or not all the necessary paperwork is in order.

 It does get busy.
-In one window last year, approximately 30 transfers came through in the space of an hour.
+In one window recently, approximately 30 transfers came through in the space of an hour.
 Staff will not go home until everything is checked and signed off.

 What is the 'deal sheet'?